NazmuMasood/mathCommandCompiler-Evaluator/README.md

 ## About used algorithm
  *The approach explained :*
- Initially variables' names,data types and values are stored in three different arrays who have 1-to-1 between themselves.
+ Initially variables' names,data types and values are stored in three different arrays who have 1-to-1 mapping between themselves.
 If values aren't directly given in input, then assumes the value to be '0'.
 Then whenever there's an expression found for the variable or a variable is updated, it adds the variable's index number to the 'work sequence'.
 It also saves the expression in the 'expression sequence'.
 The 'work sequence' and